pathbind/M-plus/README.md

 - https://arxiv.org/abs/2406.04692

-M+ deliberately preserves a single author instead of treating several proposer answers as equally owned inputs to a synthesiser.
+M+ preserves a single author instead of treating several proposer answers as equally owned inputs to a synthesiser.

 ## Debate and majority voting